-Dell Medical School’s graduate medical education distinction program provides selected residents with a unique opportunity to engage in a non-traditional, mentored learning experience with interdisciplinary colleagues.
-Participants advance their leadership skills while exploring and discovering new possibilities in patient care and population health through design and innovation.
+Dell Medical School’s graduate medical education Distinction Program for Care Transformation provides selected residents and fellows with a unique opportunity to engage in a nontraditional, interdisciplinary learning experience in health systems science.
+Participants advance their skills as systems-ready leaders while exploring and discovering new possibilities in patient care and population health through design and innovation.

-The distinction program consists of two required components and one optional component.
+The distinction program consists of two required components.

-Residents begin the program as a single cohort with a foundation curriculum.
-The foundation offers coursework that is atypical to traditional graduate medical education training and within the domains of design thinking, value-based care, and leadership.
-Learning formats vary from face-to-face, interactive lectures and workshops to asynchronous online modules.
+The foundation offers coursework that is atypical to traditional graduate medical education training and within the domains of health systems science, design thinking, value-based care, communication and leadership.
+Learning formats vary from face-to-face, interactive lectures and team-based workshops to asynchronous online modules.

 Distinction projects are individualized based on viability of each resident’s proposal and area of interest.
-Residents may design mentored projects working within the medical school on central institutional initiatives or within other colleges across the UT campus.
-Opportunities exist to develop value-based care proposals and group projects with medical students.
+Residents may design mentored projects working within the medical school on central institutional initiatives or within other colleges across The University of Texas at Austin campus.
+Opportunities exist to develop robust value-based care proposals, research studies or health care products.

-Recruitment for General Surgery candidates occurs during the first half of PGY-1.
-A participant is selected from the pool of residents who have matched into this training program.
+Recruitment for candidates from all other specialties occurs during the first half of PGY-1.
+Participants are selected from the pool of residents who have matched into the training programs.